 Mould can be treated very easily.
 To kill and remove mould:

 - Wipe down walls and window frames with a fungicidal wash, following the instructions precisely.
-These are available from most supermarkets and hardware stores
+These washes are available from most supermarkets and DIY stores

-- Do not use a vacuum cleaner or brush, this can release spores, which may make the issue worse and can increase the risk of respiratory illness
+- Don’t use a vacuum cleaner or brush – this can release damp spores, which may make the issue worse and can increase the risk of respiratory illness

-- Dry windows, windowsills and all surfaces wet by condensation each morning (especially in the kitchen and bathroom)
+- Dry any windows, windowsills and surfaces that are wet with condensation each morning, especially in the kitchen and bathroom